Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback

-\paragraph{LLM prior enables random baselines.} We try to use LLM to predict the action semantics $\hat{\Phi}_{0, a}$ for each action $a$, before having any sampled trajectory, and then start the iteration with the memory of the dynamics model initialized from $\hat{\Phi}_{0, a}$.
-This prediction is solely based on LLM's commonsense reasoning capability.
-Fig.~\ref{fig:analysis} middle shows on the \termes domain the LLM prior can enable the random baseline without prospection to work within 1k resets, and greatly reduce NR and NES for the random baseline with prospection.
+\paragraph{LLM prior enables random baselines.} We experiment with using the LLM to predict the action semantics $\hat{\Phi}_{0, a}$ for each action $a$, before having any sampled trajectory, and then start the iteration with the memory of the dynamics model initialized from $\hat{\Phi}_{0, a}$.
+This prediction is solely based on the name of the action and its parameter.
+Figure~\ref{fig:analysis} middle shows on the \termes domain the LLM prior can enable the random baseline without prospection to work within 1k resets, and greatly reduce NR and NES for the random baseline with prospection.
 However, on more complex domains such as \barman, the LLM prior does not enable the random baselines, \ie, failing to find a solution within 1k resets, with and without prospection.
 The finding implies we can perform domain induction on some easier domains with limited access, or even one call, of language models.
-On the other hand, LLM prior is harmful to \ourmethodshort, as it inserts noisy predictions of action semantics which requires additional resets to erase.
+On the other hand, this naive LLM prior is harmful to \ourmethodshort, because it inserts noisy predictions of action semantics which requires additional resets to erase.

-\paragraph{Error messages are crucial for domain induction.} For real-world use, error messages may be hard to obtain from the environment.
-So, we study whether \ourmethodshort can succeed without receiving error messages about failed actions.
-Note that without the error message, the action semantics predictor can only be LLM-based, not rule-based.
-Fig.~\ref{fig:analysis} right shows that on slightly complex domains like \termes, \ourmethodshort cannot predict the correct dynamics model, \ie, the accuracy is not 100. \ourmethodshort works on very simple domains like \grippers, but it requires 7x more NES to learn.
+\paragraph{Error messages are crucial for domain induction.} Error messages are obtainable from simulation environments, or in real world deployment if human operators are available to describe failure.
+We study whether \ourmethodshort can succeed without receiving error messages about failed actions.
+Note that without the error message, the \actsem can only be LLM-based and cannot utilize rule-based inference.
+Figure~\ref{fig:analysis} right shows that on slightly complex domains like \termes, \ourmethodshort cannot predict the correct dynamics model, \ie, the accuracy is not 100. \ourmethodshort works on very simple domains like \grippers, but it requires 7x more NES to learn.
 Moreover, prospection is essential when we have no error message.